-What do you do when you can’t remember how to write a song?
+What do you do when you hit a wall when you’re writing a song?
 Here are tips from experienced songwriters to help you overcome writer’s block.

 1. Start with a title

 Famous songwriter, guitarist, and music producer Tommy Marolda, who has written tunes with Richie Sambora and Rod Stewart, tells me one trick is to “find an interesting title and most of the song will often write itself.
 That’s something I’ve used in a lot of my songwriting.
 With most songs, the title tells the whole story.”

 But where can you get an intriguing song title if the ideas just aren’t flowing?
 “Try looking at magazines,” says Marolda.
 “You can flip through the table of contents and sometimes they use interesting hyperbole or plays on words that can spark something in you.
 Or go to a poetry section in a library and look at the titles of poems.”

 Marolda strongly recommends adapting phrases to make them your own before using them as your song title.
 “Sometimes you can just substitute one word for another,” he says.
 “If you substitute words inside the framework of an already clever title, you can often come up with something original.”

 “Whether you’re on a train, walking around, or just having a conversation, you never know what you’re going to hear,” independent singer/professional songwriter Natalie Gelman tells me.
 “When I’m really in the moment and paying attention to what’s happening around me, sometimes I’ll hear someone say something random and think, ‘That’s a great line!
 I should use that.’”

 3. Carry a notebook, voice recorder, or both

 This may seem basic, but since you never know when inspiration will strike, it’s an important tip to have a way to document a great musical idea whenever it comes along.